 The decomposition into weight × level + jump is a decomposition of positive integer.
 The weight is the smallest such that in the Euclidean division of a number by its weight, the remainder is the jump (first difference, gap).
 The quotient will be the level.
 So to decompose a(n), we need a(n+1) with a(n+1)>a(n) (strictly increasing sequence), the decomposition is possible if a(n+1)<3/2×a(n) and we have

 a(n) = weight × level + jump.

 The decomposition into weight × level + jump of natural numbers is the sieve of Eratosthenes.
 For natural numbers, the weight is the smallest prime factor of (n-1) and the level is the largest proper divisor of (n-1).
 Natural numbers classified by level are the (primes + 1) and natural numbers classified by weight are the (composites +1).

 For prime numbers, this decomposition led to a new classification of primes.
 Primes classified by weight follow Legendre conjecture and i conjecture that primes classified by level rarefy.
 I think this conjecture is very important for the distribution of primes.
 It's easy to see and prove that lesser of twin primes (>3) have a weight of 3.
 So the twin primes conjecture can be rewritten: there are infinitely many primes that have a weight of 3.

 I am not mathematician so i decompose sequences to promote my vision of numbers.
 By doing this decompositions, i apply a kind of sieve on each sequences.
-In some way, i find composites (numbers classified by weight ?) and primes (numbers classified by level ?) of each sequences.
+In some way, i find composites and primes of each sequences.